ACHMartin/seastar_project/README.md

 ### 2.1 Set parameters for your local environment

-From the directory containing the **project_seatar** edit the file **seatarx_config.ini** and set the parameters as required e.g. set the path to the  local directories for the SAR data and for writing the results.
+From the directory containing the **seastar_project** edit the file **seatarx_config.ini** and set the parameters as required e.g. set the path to the  local directories for the SAR data and for writing the results.

 ### 2.2 Execute the processor